\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: NaVIDA Framework

 \subsection{Inverse-Dynamics Supervision}

-To reinforce the causal link between action and visual transition without modifying the architecture, we introduce inverse-dynamics supervision at the data level.
+To enable action-grounded visual dynamics modeling without modifying the architecture, we introduce inverse-dynamics supervision (IDS) at the data level.
 Given an HPAC-induced pair of frames $(v_t, v_{t+\ell})$, the model is required to predict the token sequence of the intervening variable-length action chunk $\mathbf{y}_t=(y_{t,1},\ldots,y_{t,n_t})$ using the same action grammar as VLN (i.e., action-type and numeric tokens).
-Supervision at the level of frame pairs and action chunks aggregates several micro-motions, leading to larger parallax and appearance changes and thus a more discriminative signal in settings with local aliasing (e.g., symmetry or transient occlusion).
-Following StreamVLN~\cite{streamvln} and JanusVLN~\cite{janusvln}, we construct supervision data using Habitat~\cite{habitat} trajectories from R2R~\cite{r2r}, RxR~\cite{rxr}, ScaleVLN~\cite{wang2023scaling} and DAgger~\cite{dagger}.
-For each trajectory we use HPAC to define waypoints, and adjacent waypoints define non-overlapping subsequences, where the start frame is stored as the current view, the end frame as the goal view, and the intervening action chunk as the label (~\cref{fig:data-pipeline}).
-This yields approximately $2.4$M IDS triplets and an additional $\sim\!2.8$M chunked VLN samples built under the same grammar.
+In this formulation, IDS serves as an explicit action-understanding objective, encouraging the model to interpret visual transitions in terms of structured action representations, while VLN remains an instruction-conditioned action-prediction task.
+By sharing the same feature and action space, the two objectives complement each other: IDS strengthens grounded action understanding from visual evidence, and VLN leverages this representation for language-guided decision making.
+Supervision at the level of frame pairs and action chunks aggregates multiple micro-motions, resulting in larger parallax and appearance variations and thus providing a more discriminative learning signal in visually ambiguous settings (e.g., symmetry or transient occlusion).
+Following StreamVLN~\cite{streamvln} and JanusVLN~\cite{janusvln}, we construct supervision data using Habitat~\cite{habitat} trajectories from R2R~\cite{r2r}, RxR~\cite{rxr}, ScaleVLN~\cite{wang2023scaling}, and DAgger~\cite{dagger}.
+For each trajectory, we apply HPAC to define waypoints, and adjacent waypoints determine non-overlapping subsequences, where the start frame is stored as the current view, the end frame as the goal view, and the intervening action chunk as the supervision label.
+This process yields approximately $2.4$M IDS triplets and an additional $\sim\!2.8$M chunked VLN samples constructed under the same action grammar.

 During training, we jointly optimize the IDS and VLN objectives with shared parameters and task-specific prompts.
 For IDS, the model predicts $\mathbf{y}_t$ from $(v_t, v_{t+\ell})$ under a task-agnostic prompt $\mathcal{I}_{\mathrm{IDS}}$,